 At every stage of the counselling process, however, helpers need to ask themselves what is the best course of action for specific clients.
 The reasons for referral are obviously very varied.
 A counsellor or client may, for example, be in the process of moving away from the area, in which case referral might be necessary if the client is to receive ongoing help.
-Certain clients may require psychiatric support or other specialised health services.
-There are clients whose problems are specific to certain areas, for example adoption, recovery after surgery, disability or language difficulties, who might well benefit from contact with a helper specially trained in one of those areas.
-Whatever the circumstances, and regardless of the problem, it is essential that clients are given the opportunity to participate in any decisions which are made about them.
-The counsellor's task is to inform clients about any specialised services which are available to them and it is then up to the client to accept or decline.
+Certain clients may require psychiatric support, or other specialised health services.
+There are clients whose problems are specific to certain areas, for example, adoption, recovery after surgery, disability or language difficulties, and they may well benefit from contact with a helper, specially trained in one of those areas.
+Whatever the circumstances, and regardless of the problem, it is essential that clients are given the opportunity to participate in any decisions made about them.
+The counsellor's task is to inform clients about any specialised services that are available to them; it is then up to the client to accept or decline.

-Occasionally clients may ask to see either a male or female counsellor.
+Occasionally, clients may ask to see either a male or female counsellor.
 This request is usually made for very good reasons and counsellors should respect them.
-A woman who has been physically abused, for example, might feel more comfortable with a female counsellor, while a man who has sexual problems may well feel more at ease with a male counsellor.
-Occasionally clients who receive individual counselling are given the chance to participate in group work too.
+A woman who has been physically abused, for example, may feel more comfortable with a female counsellor, while a man who has sexual problems may well feel more at ease with a male counsellor.
+Sometimes clients who receive individual counselling are given the chance to participate in group work too.
 This necessitates referral of a different kind, since the client is not being asked to forfeit one kind of support for another.
-Another reason for referral is indicated when the particular theoretical approach which another counsellor uses is considered more appropriate for an individual client's needs.
-Financial constraints may also have a bearing on the kind of help available to a client; a client who cannot afford the services of a particular helper might benefit from referral to a voluntary agency for example.
+Another reason for referral is indicated when the particular theoretical approach another counsellor uses is considered more appropriate for an individual client's needs.
+Financial constraints may also have a bearing on the kind of help available to a client; someone who cannot afford the services of a particular helper may benefit from referral to a voluntary agency, for example.

-The following is a list of factors which may impinge on your ability to help certain clients:
+The following is a list of factors that could impinge on your ability to help certain clients:

-- your level of expertise or lack of it - time: you do not have sufficient time to offer the client - your theoretical orientation and training: this may not be right for the client - information: you lack the kind of information the client needs - confidentiality: you may not be able to offer this to certain clients - relationship: your relationship with the client is difficult or compromised - distance: the client may receive appropriate help nearer home.
+- lack of experience in specific areas; for example, severe mental illness such as psychosis or dementia - insufficient time to offer the client - your theoretical orientation and training may not be right for the client - lack of the kind of information the client needs - your relationship with the client is difficult or compromised - client may receive appropriate help nearer their home.